dmpop/konbini/README.md

 - *Unbash* is a script for fetching Unsplash photos matching the specified keyword.
 Run using the `unbash -c [NUMBER] -k [KEYWORD]` command.
 - *Geotag by City* geotags photos.
 Right-click on the desired photo, choose **Konbini → Geotag by City**.
 - *Show on OpenStreetMap* shows the position of the specified geotagged photo on the OpenStreetMap.
 Right-click on the desired photo, choose **Konbini → Show on OpenStreetMap**.
+- *Show EXIF Comment* displays the contents of the *Comment* field in EXIF metadata.
+Right-click on the desired photo, choose **Konbini → Show EXIF Comment**.
 - *Resize*, a tool for resizing images using ImageMagick.
 Right-click on the desired photo, choose **Konbini → Resize**.
 - *Rename (Lower Case)* renames photos using the jhead tool and change the file extension to lower case.
 The tool renames photos using the *YYYYMMDD-hhmmss* format (e.g., *19701101-115530*).
 Right-click on the desired photo, choose **Konbini → Rename using EXIF Datetime (Lower Case)**.
 - *Rename (Upper Case)* renames photos using the jhead tool and change the file extension to upper case.
 The tool renames photos using the *YYYYMMDD-hhmmss* format (e.g., *19701101-115530*).
 Right-click on the desired photo, choose **Konbini → Rename using EXIF Datetime (Upper Case)**.